-Looking for accommodation near Jervis Bay beaches?
-There are countless accommodation options to choose from so I have narrowed it down to a few of the best places to stay in Jervis Bay to fit the needs of budget backpackers, luxury travelers and everyone in between.
+There are countless accommodation options to choose from in Jervis Bay so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 LUXURY: WORROWING JERVIS BAY